tytydraco/yessleep/out/My_Friend_Angela.md

 “Hey, do you have a ciggie man?” – He asked me.

-I nodded, I put my phone away and I got out a one cigarette with my right, and went to give it to him with my left.
+I nodded, I put my phone away and I got out one cigarette with my right hand, and went to give it to him with my left.

 But he grabbed my left arm.
 Exposing a watch I wore.